 Tackle (1929-33, 1935)

 Purchased from the New York Giants prior to the 1929 season, he played an integral role in the Packers winning a record three straight NFL championships from 1929-31.
 Stood 6-foot-2, weighed 253 pounds and was considered a behemoth in his day.
-Played both offense and defense in pro football’s Iron Man Era and stood out on both sides of the ball.
-Was official NFL All-Pro choice in each of first three years (1931, ’32, ’33) such selections were made.
-Selected to NFL’s 50th Anniversary Team in 1969 and 75th Anniversary All-Two-Way Team in 1994.
+Played both offense and defense in pro football's Iron Man Era and stood out on both sides of the ball.
+Was an official NFL All-Pro choice in each of the first three years (1931, '32, '33) such selections were made.
+Selected to the NFL's 50th Anniversary Team in 1969 and 75th Anniversary All-Two-Way Team in 1994.
 Played for the Giants (1927-28, 1936) and Pittsburgh Pirates (1936).
 Only inductee in both the pro football and baseball halls of fame.
-Elected to baseball’s hall in 1976 as an umpire.
+Elected to baseball's hall in 1976 as an umpire.
 Given name was Robert Calvin Hubbard.
 Born Oct.
 31, 1900, in Keytesville, Mo.
 Died Oct.
-17, 1977, at age of 76.
+17, 1977, at age 76.

 1963 - Don Hutson